0xLuigi/sql-metamask-id-viewer/README.md

 ![Vault Data Screenshot](images/vault_data.png)

-My vault data file is called 873, but I see that the program shows the number 874 So I click the COPY button and rename my vault data file and then the MetaMask wallet should start normally.
+My vault data file is called 873, but I see that the program shows the number 874 Make sure to rename the file only when the Firefox browser is completely closed.
+So I click the COPY button and rename my vault data file and then the MetaMask wallet should start normally.

+Prvá veta.
+Druhá veta.

 ## 🚀 Quick Start